astronomer/docs/astro/create-dag.md

 If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
 If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

-## Step 8: Trigger your DAG on Astro
+## Step 6: Trigger your DAG on Astro

 Before you can run any DAG in Astro, unpause it in your remote Airflow instance and then manually trigger a DAG run.

+1. Select the **Open Airflow** button in the Astro UI to open the Airflow dashboard.

-1. Open Airflow in the Astro UI.
-To unpause `example-dag-basic`, click the slider button next to its name, and the DAG starts to run on the schedule defined in its code.
+2. Click the slider button next to `example-dag-basic` to unpause it, and the DAG starts to run on the schedule defined in its code.

     ![Pause DAG slider in the Airflow UI](/img/docs/tutorial-unpause-dag.png)